 Jihadism currently poses a major threat to national security and democracy in the Netherlands.
-Therefore, the government is taking measures to prevent and combat jihadism in the Netherlands.
+The government is therefore taking measures to prevent and combat jihadism in the Netherlands.

 Jihadism in the Netherlands

-The Dutch government currently views jihadism as a major threat to national security and democracy.
-The misguided ideas of jihadists are a far cry from the Islam that most Muslims practice.
-The government believes it is important not to blame Muslims in the Netherlands for the actions of jihadists.
+The Netherlands currently views jihadism as a major threat to national security and democracy.
+The misguided ideas of jihadists are a far cry from the Islam that most Muslims practise.
+The Dutch government believes it is important not to blame Muslims in the Netherlands for the actions of jihadists.

-The authorities will take firm action against those who perpetrate violence, use hate speech, attempt to recruit others or return from a conflict zone.
-This includes the following measures:
+The Dutch authorities take firm action against those who commit violence, use hate speech, attempt to recruit others, or travel to or return from a conflict zone.
+These measures include:

-- confiscating the passports of persons who are on the verge of travelling to a jihadist conflict zone;
+- confiscating the passports of persons who are planning to travel to a jihadist conflict zone;

-- stopping the benefit payments of jihadists who have already gone to a conflict zone;
+- stopping benefit payments to jihadists who have already gone to a conflict zone;

-- prosecuting people who attempt to recruit others or call for violence.
+- prosecuting people who attempt to recruit others or incite violence.

-At the same time, the authorities are also trying to prevent people from becoming radicalised in the first place.
+The Netherlands is also trying to prevent people from becoming radicalised in the first place.
 The sooner this happens, the better.
-This includes the following measures:
+Ways the Dutch government is doing this include:

-- making young people less susceptible to propaganda;
+- making young people more resilient so that they are less susceptible to propaganda;

 Collaborative approach to jihadism